General questions

 Onward referrals and medical tests

 Yes.
-It is fairly common for patients to require some tests e.g. blood test, swabs, biopsies etc. If this is the case the letter your doctor writes for you will contain the necessary information and where to seek attention from.
+It is fairly common for patients to require some tests e.g. blood test, swabs, biopsies etc. If this is the case, the letter your doctor writes for you will contain the necessary information and where/how to seek provision of these services.
+We can help with most blood tests and in person investigations e.g. swabs or surgical procedures can be performed via on of our clinics.

-If you decide to go privately, the private healthcare provider you choose will send you the results of your exam or test.
+If you decide to go elsewhere, the private healthcare provider you choose should send you the results.

 If you decide to seek investigations via your GP, you will need to ask them for a copy of the results and send them to us when available.